iboard/axrepo/README.md

 ## Installation

-If [available in Hex](https://hex.pm/packages/axrepo), the package can be installed by adding `axrepo` to your list of dependencies in `mix.exs`:
+[Available in Hex](https://hex.pm/packages/axrepo), the package can be installed by adding `axrepo` to your list of dependencies in `mix.exs`:

 ```elixir